MoscaDotTo/Winapp2/winapp2ool/modules/trim/README.md

 # Trim

-**Trim** is a winapp2ool module that removes irrelevant entries from winapp2.ini based on the current machine.
-Each entry in winapp2.ini declares detection criteria: registry keys, file system paths, operating system version requirements, or named application identifiers, that indicate whether the software it targets is present on a given system.
-Trim evaluates those criteria and removes any entry whose software is not detected, producing a smaller, faster winapp2.ini containing only entries relevant to the current machine.
+**Trim** is a winapp2ool module that strips winapp2.ini down to the entries that apply to the machine it runs on.
+Every entry carries detection criteria (a registry key, a file path, a Windows version requirement) saying whether the software it targets is actually installed.
+Trim checks those criteria against the current system and drops the entries whose software isn't there.

 ### What does Trim do?

-Trim reads a winapp2.ini file (from disk or downloaded directly from GitHub), checks every entry's detection criteria against the machine it is running on, and saves a copy containing only the entries whose targeted software was found.
+Trim reads a winapp2.ini (off disk, or downloaded from GitHub), tests every entry against the machine it is running on, and saves a copy with only the entries that passed.

 ### Why Trim?

-- Performance: CCleaner slowly evaluates every entry in winapp2.ini when it starts; a trimmed file dramatically improves its startup time
+- Performance: CCleaner evaluates every entry in winapp2.ini when it starts, and it is slow about it.
+Trimming typically removes around 90% of the file, so CCleaner starts faster
-- Automation: `winapp2ool -trim -d` downloads the latest database and produces a machine-specific copy in one command
+- Automation: `winapp2ool -trim -d` downloads the latest database and gives you a machine-specific copy in one command

 ---